Start knitting today! A complete guide to knitting for beginners

-Knitting really is easy when you know how, and this knitting for beginners guide will help you learn the basics, with clear instructions for all the main techniques.
-With a bit of practice, you’ll find that knitting is a fun and simple way to create cosy fabrics for all sorts of items.
-Here’s what you’ll discover in our beginner’s guide to knitting:
+Knitting really is easy when you know how, and this how to start knitting guide will help you learn the basics, with clear instructions for all the main techniques.

 How to start knitting